mstancl/selenium-framework-demo/README.md

   you extracted the .zip)

 ## How to run tests
+(You do not have to run them, you can wait for the workshop where we will do it together)

 Execute `mvn clean install -DsuiteXmlFile=src/test/resources/executionXMLs/smokeTest.xml` from command line
 This will execute the smokeTest.xml suite containing all the tests.